Do I Have Bad Posture?

 How To Tell If You Have Internally Rotated Shoulders

-Take a picture of your side profile.
-If you cannot draw a straight vertical line from the back of your ear to the middle of your shoulder muscle, you have internally rotated shoulders.
+- Take a picture of your side profile.
+If you cannot draw a straight vertical line from the back of your ear to the middle of your shoulder joint, you have internally rotated shoulders.

 Do you have low back pain?
 According to the NIH, so do 80% of adults.

 Low back pain is extremely complex and can have many different etiologies.
 Many people have dedicated their lives to the diagnosis and treatment of low back pain.

 Anterior pelvic tilt, aka lordosis, is one of the more common causes of low back pain in young adults.
 Again, too much sitting is usually the culprit.

 This posture is highly prevalent in tall, thin runway models.

 It’s also prevalent in individuals who try to puff out their butt to make it look bigger.

 When you sit, your hip flexors (the muscles that bring your thighs towards your chest) are in constant flexion and your core muscles are turned off.